dseguy/php-error-messages/messages/typed-property-%s\:\:$%s-must-not-be-accessed-before-initialization.rst

 _________

 + Give a default value to the property.
++ Remove usage of unset() on properties, as they are then reset to uninitialized state.
 + Set the value of the property in the constructor.
 + Use isset(), empty() or ?? to check the status of the property before usage.